 As Corporate Trainer he designed and wrote the curriculum for the “Ladder of Excellence Leadership” program, a six month program designed to equip current and aspiring leaders with the necessary tools needed to lead and build an effective team.
 The training enrolled and served over 400 participants.

 Mr. Johnson embraces the core values and principles of integrity, ingenuity, education and commitment.
 He is dedicated to the advancement of every individual that walks in the First-Stop Center.
 In addition, Andre is an inspirational speaker, corporate trainer, licensed minister, and college degreed professional who believes, “If you build the people, the people will build”.

-Monty Sharp is a Reentry Consultant and also serves as Reentry Coordinator at The Reentry First-Stop Center for Tarrant County in Fort Worth, Texas.
+Monty Sharp is a Reentry Consultant and Reentry Coordinator at The Reentry First-Stop Center for Tarrant County in Fort Worth, Texas.
 He has written several articles, including Ten Ways to Change a Mediocre Employee Into a High-Performing One, and Second Class or Second Chance: Why Some Employers Prefer People with a Background, which he co-authored with Steve Gordon.
-He is a Certified Coach, Certified Professional Behavioral Analyst, mentor, and public speaker who has a relentless passion to make a positive impact in the lives of other formerly incarcerated people.
+He is a Certified Life Coach, Certified Professional Behavioral Analyst, mentor, and public speaker who has a relentless passion to make a positive impact in the lives of other formerly incarcerated people.

 During his time of incarceration, Monty earned both his Bachelor's and Master's Degree in Religious Studies from Nations University in New Orleans, Louisianna.
 He also served as a Texas Department of Criminal Justice Certified Peer Education Facilitor and taught hundreds of his fellow offenders how to stay healthy, positive, and productive during and after their time of incarceration.